teatimeguest/setup-texlive-action/README.md

     cache: false
 ```

-The `packages` input will affect which cache will be restored
-because its hash will be used as part of the cache key.

 > [!NOTE]\
 > If you have problems due to a corrupt cache entry,
 > you can delete it from the [web interface][deleting-cache-entries],